Tun-0-Tun/stair-depth-estimation/README.md

 A benchmark cell that couldn't run shows up as `NOT RUN: <reason>` rather than disappearing.

+Full recipes — overrides, choosing a degradation, reading the output row, what to do when it fails: **[docs/running.md](docs/running.md)**.

 ## Baseline status

 | | Code | Weights | Runs on |